SussexUCU/USS/data/README.md

 ## `cashflows`
+These are the projected amounts that USS expects to pay as a result of the DB or income builder pension promises built up prior to the valuation date.
+They are quoted as yearly amounts and are usually quoted in the nominal-basis, which is strange as they should be invarient in the cpi-basis as they are pegged to cpi (that is pensions should grow roughly in line with cpi).
+Unable to find any cashflows except for 2017 and 2020.
+However, both these cashflows give data for first: pensions promised up to the valuation date (these are strongly protected and are used to calculate the USS quoted 'deficit') and second: pensions predicted to be promised as a result of payment that will be made by USS members one year into the future (these are not strongly protected and are used to calculate the future service costs).
+Because these extra one-year ahead cashflows are given it is possible to estimate 2018 and 2021 casfhlows.
 | basis | year | source |
 |:--|:--|:--|
 | `nominal`| 2017 | direct from tab 'Cash flows as at 31032017' in spreadsheet by Sam Marsh filed in [docs/cashflows](https://github.com/SussexUCU/USS/tree/main/docs/cashflows 'cashflows') |